YarisGN/Rick-and-Morty/README.md

 # rest API consumption - Rick and morty

-This project was created with React, it consumes a Rick and Morty API.
+This project was created with React, this application consumes and displays information from a Rick and Morty API.

 ## Screenshots